- Information for Military Personnel and Their Spouses/Domestic Partners

 - Department of Consumer Affairs

-Clarification of a Physical Therapist's Responsibility while Providing Supervised Training of an Occupational Therapist Obtaining an Advanced Practice Certification in Hand Therapy or Physical Agent Modalities within the State of California
+Clarification of a Physical Therapist's Responsibility while Providing Supervised Training of an Occupational Therapist Obtaining Advanced Practice Approval in Hand Therapy or Physical Agent Modalities within the State of California

-A physical therapist (PT) is authorized to provide supervised training to an occupational therapist (OT) performing treatments to qualify for or obtain advance practice certification in either hand therapy or physical agent modalities.
+A physical therapist (PT) is authorized to provide supervised training to an occupational therapist (OT) performing treatments to qualify for or obtain advance practice approval in either hand therapy or physical agent modalities.

 The supervised training must conform to the requirements of Business and Professions Code section 2570.3 and Title 16, California Code of Regulations section 4154, which, among other things, require a written agreement outlining the plan of supervision and training in the advanced practice area.
 While some patient therapies fall within both scopes of practice, OTs and PTs must adhere to the laws and regulations that pertain to each discipline as the two are not interchangeable.